ConstrainedSampler/PolytopeSamplerMatlab/README.md

 # PolytopeSampler

 PolytopeSampler is a `Matlab` implementation of constrained Hamiltonian Monte Carlo for sampling from high dimensional disributions on polytopes.
-It is able to sample efficiently from sets and distributions of more than 100K dimensions,
+It is able to sample efficiently from sets and distributions of more than 100K dimensions.

 ## Quick Tutorial